sarah-schaab/User-Auth-Node/README.md

 # SkateSpot
-User authentication using Node.js, Express, and MongoDB
+A sample displaying user authentication using Node.js, Express, and MongoDB.

-A sample site, for skateboard & snowboard reviews

-npm install
-npm start